bovino/liferaycrudportlet/README.md

 - MySQL 5 Database
 - SQLYog Community Edition

-This project contains 2 main folders:
+<b>This project contains 2 main folders:</b>

-- application: Here is the entire application (i´ve uploaded the entire Eclipse, except for the .settings folder), including source code, ant scripts, database scripts and everything else
+- <b> application:</b> Here is the entire application (i´ve uploaded the entire Eclipse project, except for the ".settings" folder), including source code, ant scripts, database scripts and everything else

-- distribution: in this folder you have a .war file , ready to be deployed in LIferay 6.2.
+- <b> distribution:</b> in this folder you have a .war file , ready to be deployed in LIferay 6.2.
 This war file was generated with ant, using the command ant deploy